 #digitalisationwithpurpose #sustainable_digital #innovation #businessmodels #digitalcharta #accessibility #estandards

 As a mega trend of our time, digitalisation is a powerful means to enable innovation, accelerate processes, and connect people.
 On the downside, data can have a huge energy footprint, big data raises many security-related questions, automation makes the need for certain jobs shrink, and the benefits of digitalisation are not made available to everyone equally.
-The opportunities as well as the challenges call for an interlinkage of digitalisation to other key ambitions, such as sustainability (mitigating climate change, protecting biodiversity, decreasing resource waste) or equity (increasing media literacy among all groups in society, reducing existing inequalities).
+The opportunities as well as the challenges call for an interlinkage of digitalisation to other key ambitions, such as sustainability (mitigating climate change, supporting the zero-pollution ambition, protecting biodiversity, decreasing resource waste) or equity (increasing media literacy among all groups in society, reducing existing inequalities).
 This is why at the CSCP we implement projects collaboratively and approach digitalisation as a means toward more sustainability across different topics, from using Artificial Intelligence to reduce food waste through to leveraging digital tools to drive circular solutions.

 → Projects & CSCP Programmes

 “Digitalisation is transforming the way we live and work at an incredible speed.
 At the CSCP we believe that digitalisation should be led by purpose, that it acts as a means to achieve our societies’ higher goals.
 This is why we strive to achieve more sustainability through digitalisation, while making digitalisation itself more sustainable.”